cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 ### Event City:
 ### Organizer 1: First and Last Name, Company, Title, Email

-Once you have identified your 3 organizers, 3 sponsors, please complete the information below and update your issue.
+Once you have identified your 3 organizers and 3 sponsors, please complete the information below and update your issue.

 ### Submission checklist: